nitrictech/nitric/sdk/README.md

 ## KeyValue Plugin

-KeyValue (KV) plugins are used to provide a simple key value store interface, that allows users to store simple object data under a given collection and key.
+KeyValue (KV) plugins are used to provide a key value store interface that allows users to store simple object data under a given collection and key.

 Official KeyValue Plugins:
 * [AWS Dynamodb](../aws/kv/dynamodb/README.md)